-Section Focus Relevance Management functioning, and risks are mitigated including proper waste management plan (see ESMS section below for the full information) Background Checks Consent to conduct background checks on the applicant company, associated companies, and key individuals including Declarations Declarations to comply with key terms.
+Section Focus Relevance Background Checks Consent to conduct background checks on the applicant company, associated companies, and key individuals including Declarations Declarations to comply with key terms.
 Consent for background checks on company and key people

 The Invitation should also describe the weighted scoring.
 It is important to know that in this evaluation for OBF, the firms are not ranked but rather admitted or rejected subject to either passing or not passing the minimum score, depending on the criteria below.
 The detailed set of criteria and the scoring system are included in the evaluation form.